 Who Is at Risk for Developing Fibromyalgia?

-It is estimated that 5 million of those living in the United States over age 18 have fibromyalgia.
+About 5 million of those living in the United States over age 18 have fibromyalgia.
 As many as 90 percent of these are women.
-However, it has been seen in children and men, too.
-Most generally, people are diagnosed during middle age.
-Women with a family member who has fibromyalgia may be more likely to get it, and if they have one of the following conditions, they may be at a higher risk:
+However, it also affects children and men.
+Most generally, people have it during middle age.
+Women with a family member who has fibromyalgia may be more likely to get it.
+If they have one of the following conditions, they may be at a higher risk:

 - Spinal arthritis (ankylosing spondylitis)